|

 for anyone taking lessons.
 One’s approach to tempo and rhythm

-is greatly improved.
-If the student is not practicing on an acoustic
+is greatly improved by their use.
+If the student is not practicing

-piano, some of the consumer keyboards (Casio,Yamaha, etc. for example)
+on an acoustic piano, some of the consumer keyboards (Casio,Yamaha,

-learning, yet with the goal of to making progress and creating enthusiasm--
+pace of learning, yet with the goal of to making progress and creating

-so a modern and proven teaching approach is used, while encouraging
+enthusiasm-- so a modern and proven teaching approach is used, while

-the student's strengths and accomplishments.
-Every effort is made
+encouraging the student's strengths and accomplishments.
+Every effort

-to make music enjoyable, and some of the early tunes are easily
+is made to make music enjoyable, and some of the early tunes are

-recognizable by many students from nursery rhymes and songs in school.
+easily recognizable by many students from nursery rhymes and songs

-As they grow musically, students acquire a unique discipline that,
+in school.
+As they grow musically, students acquire a unique discipline

-as many studies show, has a significant effect on his or her learning
+that, as many studies show, has a significant effect on his or her

 I also try to meet on an ongoing basis, as warranted, with the parent

-at the lesson time to report on the student's progress or possible
+at the lesson time if possible,to report on the student's progress

-problems.
-Since lessons are often tightly scheduled, this is done
+or possible challenges.
+Since lessons are often tightly scheduled,

-informally and/or as arranged, but if you ever have questions or
+this is done informally and/or as arranged, but if you ever have

-concerns, please feel free to call or email me).
-Your child's musical
+questions or concerns, please feel free to call or email me).
+Your

-progress is important to me, and I am glad to discuss it at any
+child's musical progress is important to me, and I am glad to discuss

 Method Books and Songbooks: